-As an integral part of a fine arts school, Architecture at RISD emphasizes process, artistic sensibilities and social and ethical responsibility.
+As an integral part of an art and design school, Architecture at RISD emphasizes process, artistic sensibilities and social and ethical responsibility.
 Students hone the ability to think and communicate through drawing, making, writing and discussing ideas with others as they define and articulate a personal approach to the discipline.

 In the studio

 Architecture majors inspire each other as they get direct experience building with materials and learning to understand the technical demands of architecture through a process of inquiry, reflection and invention.

 Students in a graduate architecture seminar experiment with photogrammetry as a means of expressing their visions for the built environment.

 RISD students and recent alums are using funding from RISD Research to develop interdisciplinary projects with communities around the world.